Is Aluminum a Good Conductor of Electricity?

 How to Measure Conductivity?

-Conductivity is measured in Siemens (S) per meter (m).
-For aluminum, a known current is passed through the aluminum sample, and the voltage drop is measured using probes.
+Conductivity is an indicator of a metal’s efficiency in conducting electricity, measured in Siemens (S) per meter (m).
+For aluminum, passing a definitive current through a sample while measuring the voltage drop allows for a calculation of its conductivity.

 Can Aluminum Conduct Electricity?